The Toy Soldier

 Janet’s maniacal and desperate train of thought was interrupted by the pain of rope being tightened around her wrists, digging into her skin as the clown with accordion-like arms made the final ties on her restraints.
 Her arms above her, tied to the lamppost, she could feel the blood rushing out of her limbs to her chest.
 Satisfied, the clown jumped off the concrete block foundation and joined the army of Lou’s gifts below.
 They surrounded her.
 Watching.
 Gleefully.
 She imagined the scene similar the crucifixion of Christ, or the witch burnings of Salem.
 She’d settle for a Jesus or a Sabrina anytime now.
 But there was no one else.
 No one coming to save her.
 No knight in shining armor.
 Only Lou, standing among his creations, staring at her with a mix of joy and lust, holding the purse she had dropped when she grabbed onto the broom.

 He unzipped it and rummaged through the insides, with a smile matching the colorful excitement of her nieces and nephews opening their gifts.
 From the family that remembered, anyway.

-He pulled out her phone and held it in his long, skinny, hairy knuckled fingers, looking at the screen.
+He pulled out her phone and held it in his long, hairy-knuckled fingers, looking at the screen.
 His eyes shot up at her behind his spectacles.

 “My lady, you’ve missed a few calls from a ‘Peter’.
 Would you like it if we called this Peter?
 Let him hear you cry as we spill your Progg insides?”

 Janet’s expression remained stone.
-Lou took it as a sign to keep searching, put the phone back into the purse and pulled out the small gift the man on the motorcycle had given her.
+Lou took it as a sign to keep searching.
+He put the phone back into the purse and pulled out the small gift the man on the motorcycle had given her.
 She hadn’t made it to the store.
 She tried.
 She just wasn’t strong enough.

 “He is here, isn’t he?” he said, close enough she could taste his warm breath.